oda-hub/release-notes/README.md

 * a new Kubenetees cluster makes requests faster
 * a powerful HPC cluster is available upon agreement for very large jobs

+## Known limitations

+* In normal use, no more than 50 new requests per hour can be submitted.
+Note that this will yeild 100 emails.
+We consider that this is rarely needed, but if necessary, we can provide enhanced access.